BlackBerry posts fourth-quarter profit; seeks to end revenue slide

 "Chen and his team are one of the better management teams out there," said BGC Partners analyst Colin Gillis.
 "But they have a lot of selling and a lot of execution to do."

 Waterloo, Ontario-based BlackBerry reported net profit of $28 million, or 5 cents a share, in the fourth quarter ended Feb.
-28. That compared with a year-earlier loss of $148 million, or 28 cents a share.
+28. That compared with a year-earlier loss of $148 million (99.5 million pounds), or 28 cents a share.

 Excluding one-time items, quarterly profit was $20 million, or 4 cents a share.
 Analysts, on average, looked for a loss of 4 cents a share.